 It’s not super obvious how to crop images in a circle shape using Photoshop.
 There are a ton of ways to crop your photo to a smaller size, but what about cropping it into a circle?
 Whether you’re needing it for a website, advertisement, or profile picture, there are a ton of reasons you may need to crop an image into a circular shape.
-Now the trouble is… how can you do it?

 This post will teach you how to crop images in a circle shape using Photoshop.
 I’ll be sharing the best non-destructive way to crop your image while still being able to make adjustments to the crop.
 It doesn’t matter what version of Photoshop you are using, you’ll still have the same tools available!

-How To Crop Into A Circular Shape
+How To Crop Into A Circular Shape In Photoshop

 Import your image by clicking ‘open image’ when you first open Photoshop.